Olga Bell: 2005–13: Beginnings and Diamonite

-2013-15: Край (Krai) and Nothankyou
+2013-15: Krai and Nothankyou

-In 2011, Bell received the Jerome Fund Grant from the American Composers Forum to aid in the completion of her first large-scale composition Край (Krai).
-The album was released to critical acclaim in 2014, following a sold-out live premiere at the Walker Art Center in Minneapolis.
-Though originally arranged for a twelve-piece electro-acoustic ensemble, it has also been adapted for solo voice with orchestra. Край was considered "fresh and new" by The Daily Telegraph.
+In 2011, Bell received the Jerome Fund Grant from the American Composers Forum to aid in the completion of her second album, Krai, which was released to critical acclaim in 2014, following a sold-out live premiere at the Walker Art Center in Minneapolis.
+The Daily Telegraph called it "fresh and new".

-During the same period as Крайs recording, Bell pursued side project Nothankyou with British musician Tom Vek, releasing three dance tracks between 2012-14 through Moshi Moshi Records and independently on Soundcloud.
-In 2013, she directed a video for their single Oyster.
+Bell also pursued the side project Nothankyou, with the British musician Tom Vek, releasing three dance tracks between 2012 and 2014, through Moshi Moshi Records and independently on SoundCloud.
+In 2013, she directed a video for their single "Oyster".

-From 2011 to 2013, Bell toured as a keyboardist and vocalist for Chairlift and Dirty Projectors.
+From 2011 to 2013, Bell toured as a member of the rock band Dirty Projectors, playing keyboardist and singing.
+She returned to the group in 2017 and has been a member again since 2024.

 2015-present: Incitation and Tempo

-In mid-2015, Bell toured with Son Lux and premiered live versions of songs from Incitation, an EP she released on One Little Indian Records later that year, and Tempo, a full-length album to be released the following year.
+In mid-2015, Bell toured with Son Lux and premiered live versions of songs from Incitation, an EP she released on One Little Independent Records later that year, and Tempo, a full-length album that came out the following year.